Water Saving Irrigation: 2026 Guide for West Texas Homes

 Why is Irrigation Scheduling So Important?

 Irrigation scheduling is simply the plan for when and for how long your sprinklers run.
 A common mistake is setting a schedule in the spring and never changing it.
 This leads to massive overwatering during cooler months.
 Effective scheduling is a cornerstone of water saving irrigation; it means adjusting for the seasons and recent weather.
 The goal is to apply water only when needed to prevent plant stress.
-Experts recommend watering deeply and infrequently, which encourages stronger, deeper roots compared to light, daily sprinkling.

 The Magic of Early Morning Watering